8 Signs of Jealousy in Dogs (And How to Stop It)

 5. Leaving the Room

 Leaving the room is a dog’s version of giving someone the cold shoulder.
 It could also be their way of withdrawing from the situation.
 If you notice this occurs when a specific pet or person enters the room, jealousy may be the root cause.
-Because dogs are highly social, withdrawing is a sign something is wrong and it should be addressed.
+Because dogs are highly social, withdrawing is a sign that something is wrong and it should be addressed.

 6. Resource Guarding